-Honza Bocek OK2BNG provided us with incredible help – he provided us with his articles and took it upon himself to manage a new section on two-element antennas.
-He suggested contacting Peter Dodd G3LDO and Less Moxon G6XN, who could answer your questions through the forum. we thank you!
-Contact the authors of the article: Jan Bocek OK2BNG, janbocek@mail.tele2.cz, Jiří Škacha OK1DMU, skachaj@volny.cz
+Honza Bocek OK2BNG provided us with incredible help - he provided us with his articles and took it upon himself to manage a new section on two-element antennas.
+He suggested contacting Peter Dodd G3LDO and Less Moxon G6XN who could answer your questions via the forum.
+Thank you!
+Contact the authors of the article: Jan Bocek OK2BNG, janbocek@mail.tele2.cz, Jiří Škácha OK1DMU, skachaj@volny.cz

-Two-element KV directional antenna systems have attracted the interest of amateurs throughout the last century, and this interest will probably not disappear in the future either.
-This is evidenced by many lectures, held each year at the Dayton Symposium [47].
-As a reminder, we present in fig. 1 shapes and frame dimensions of the most used two-element KV antennas, which have already been described in this series [48-49].
+Two-element KV directional antenna systems aroused the interest of amateurs throughout the last century, and this interest will probably not disappear in the future either.
+This is evidenced by the many lectures held every year at the symposium in Dayton [47].
+As a reminder, we present in fig. 1 shapes and frame dimensions of the most used two-element KV antennas, which were already described in this series [48-49].

-Symbol substitutions used in the text: male lambda – LMBD, big omega – OHHH.
+Substitute symbols used in the text: small lambda - LMBD, large omega - OOHH.

-HB9CV, Rudolf Baumgartner designed a supergain phased array system with element spacing 0,125 LMBD.
-Both elements are full-size with a length close 0,5 LMBD.
+HB9CV, Rudolf Baumgartner designed a super gain phase system with element spacing of 0.125 LMBD.
+Both elements are full-size with a length close to 0.5 LMBD.
 The advantage is the all-metal design and the possibility to connect any power supply [48].

-VK2ABQ, Fred Caton tried to minimize the dimensions while maintaining the electrical properties; he eventually arrived at a square antenna plan 0,25 x 0,25 LMBD.
-The wire radiators were suspended from bamboo supports, the solution to bending the ends of the elements is important here.
-From a mechanical point of view, the system was difficult to build, because it manifested itself with less stiffness “rubberiness” systems.
+VK2ABQ, Fred Caton tried to minimize dimensions while maintaining electrical properties; finally arrived at a square antenna layout of 0.25 x 0.25 LMBD.
+The wire radiators were suspended on bamboo supports, the solution for bending the ends of the elements is important here.
+From a mechanical point of view, the system was difficult to build, because the "rubbery" nature of the system manifested itself with less rigidity.
 The input impedance was high [38].

-G6XN, Less Moxon worked with Fred VK2ABQ for several years and the result was an input impedance antenna 50 OOHH rectangle shape.
-It is very popular in the world under the name Rectangle beam or Moxon beam.
-The tubular design was described in 3. part of this series [48].
+G6XN, Less Moxon collaborated for several years with Fred VK2ABQ and the result was an antenna with an input impedance of 50 OOHH in the shape of a rectangle.
+It is very popular in the world under the name Rectangle beam or Moxon's beam.
+The tubular design was described in the 3rd part of this series [48].

 W4RNL, L. B. Cebik is one of the biggest publicists in the field of antennas.
 For antenna experimenters, his pages are inherently among the favorites.
-He optimized the Moxon antennas using various antenna programs, reduced the distance between the elements down to 0,14 lambda and optimized the critical binding between element ends [39].
+He optimized the Moxon antennas using various antenna programs, reduced the distance between the elements to 0.14 lambda and optimized the critical connection between the ends of the elements [39].

-The antenna has evolved over the past twenty years; in the following, we will focus only on the design of the basic part of the antenna from metal pipes according to fig. 1b, see also fig. 3.
-The spar and both elements form “hook”, similar to the constructions of other directional antennas.
-One element – emitter – we perform divided as a dipole.
-Peter, G3LDO, although it uses both elements undivided and supplies the radiator with a shunt, but we do not recommend this solution, because measuring and tuning the element into resonance can then be more complicated.
-Copper insulated conductors are connected to the ends of the tubular elements, which are stretched by a non-conductive cord towards the mast, they roughly follow the course of the pyramid's edges (viz fig. 1a a 1b).
+The antenna has undergone its development over the past twenty years; in the following, we will focus only on the implementation of the basic part of the antenna from metal tubes according to fig. 1b, see also fig. 3.
+The boom and both elements form a "hook", similar to the constructions of other directional antennas.
+One element – the radiator – will be divided as a dipole.
+Peter, G3LDO, uses both elements undivided and supplies the radiator with a shunt, but we do not recommend this solution, because measuring and tuning the element into resonance can then be more complicated.
+Copper insulated conductors are connected to the ends of the tubular elements, which are stretched by a non-conductive cord towards the mast, roughly following the course of the edges of the pyramid (see Fig. 1a and 1b).

-From an electrical point of view, the antenna radiator is tuned to resonance in the middle of the band and the antenna is then tuned to the maximum front-to-back radiation ratio F/B by adjusting the reflector length.
-The gain in the forward direction is fairly constant, decreases somewhat with increasing frequency.
+From an electrical point of view, the antenna radiator is tuned to resonance in the middle of the band, and the antenna is then fine-tuned to the maximum front-to-back radiation ratio F/B by adjusting the length of the reflector.
+The gain in the forward direction is relatively constant, decreasing somewhat with increasing frequency.
 The front-to-back F/B ratio is quite dependent on the frequency, but in practice it has no significant meaning.
-The situation is shown in fig. 2, where the horizontal radiation pattern obtained by modeling is plotted [53]., see for example a similar result [53].
-The forward gain value is less frequency dependent, than the gain value back.
-The ends of the elements are close to each other with mutual bond, similar to the Moxon beam.
-Although the binding is looser, but it still affects the resonance frequency of the antenna.
+The situation is shown in fig. 2, where the horizontal radiation diagram obtained by modeling [53] is plotted, see [53] for a similar result.
+The forward gain value is less frequency dependent than the reverse gain value.
+The ends of the elements are close to each other with mutual bonding, similar to the Moxon beam.
+Although the coupling is looser, it still affects the resonant frequency of the antenna.

 Antenna production